connectomicslab/connectomemapper3/paper/paper.md

 ## A revisited and extended multi-scale cortical parcellation scheme.

-CMP3 revisits the multiscale cortical parcellation proposed by [@Cammoun2012:MappingMRI] and extends it with new structures including a subdivision of the thalamus into 7 nuclei per hemisphere, of the hippocampus into 12 subfields, and of the brainstem into
+CMP3 revisits the multiscale cortical parcellation proposed by [@Cammoun2012:MappingMRI].
-  4 sub-structures (\autoref{fig:parc}).

 The parcellation derived from the Desikan-Killiany atlas [@Desikan2006AnInterest] has been made symmetric by projecting the right hemisphere labels to the left hemisphere, matching the boundaries of the projected regions of the left hemisphere to the boundaries of the original regions of the left hemisphere, applying this transformation to the rest of the scales, and saving each parcellation scale of each hemisphere in a Freesurfer annotation file.
+It also extends the parcellations with new structures including a subdivision of the thalamus into 7 nuclei per hemisphere, of the hippocampus into 12 subfields, and of the brainstem into 4 sub-structures.
+An overview and brief description of the new scheme and its integration with all the implemented pipelines are provided in \autoref{fig:parc}.

+![\textbf{Overview of the new multi-scale parcellation scheme.}
-After the resampling of the fsaverage cortical surface onto the individual cortical surface, CMP3 maps the parcellation annotation files to the individual space and generate the volumetric parcellation for each scale.
+After performing Desikan-Killiany brain parcellation [@Desikan2006AnInterest] with Freesurfer, CMP3 resamples the fsaverage cortical surface onto the individual cortical surface and maps the parcellation annotation files to the individual space, to generate the volumetric parcellation for each scale.
 Then, one can now decide whether to perform brainstem parcellation [@Iglesias2015BayesianMRI], hippocampal subfields segmentation [@Iglesias2015AMRI], and/or probabilistic atlas-based segmentation of the thalamic nuclei [@Najdenovska2018In-vivoImaging].
 All segmented structures are then combined to create the final parcellation nifti image at each scale along with the corresponding label index color mapping file in accordance with the BIDS Derivatives specifications.

-![\textbf{Overview of the new multi-scale parcellation scheme.}
+The different segmentation and parcellation outputs of the anatomical pipeline are then taken as inputs of the diffusion, fMRI, and EEG pipelines that estimate the structural and functional connectomes from raw dMRI, raw rfMRI, and preprocessed EEG data and the pairs of sub-cortical and cortical areas previously segmented.
 \label{fig:parc}](Lausanne2018_parcellation_diagram.png)

-The different segmentation and parcellation outputs of the anatomical pipeline are then taken as inputs of the diffusion, fMRI, and EEG pipelines that estimate the structural and functional connectomes from raw dMRI, raw rfMRI, and preprocessed EEG data and the pairs of sub-cortical and cortical areas previously segmented.

-\textbf{A graphical user interface reflecting the workflow structure.}
+## A focus on accessibility and versatility.

 CMP3 takes advantage of the Traits/TraitsUI framework (\href{http://docs.enthought.com/traits/}{http://docs.enthought.com/traits/}) for building an interactive GUI, to give to pipelines and stages a graphical representation